-Christian is Professor of International Law at the University of Glasgow and a qualified German lawyer (admitted in 2005).
+Christian is Professor of International Law at the University of Glasgow and a qualified German lawyer (qualified 2005).
 He specialises in international dispute settlement, notably inter-State litigation, investment disputes and questions of international sports law.

-As a generalist international lawyer, Christian is able to situate disputes in specialised matters (investment, sports, boundary disputes, immunities, etc.) within the broader context of international law.
-He is able to work across practice areas to find solutions to increasingly cross-cutting disputes.
+As a generalist international lawyer, Christian is able to situate disputes in specialised fields (investment, sports, state succession, boundary disputes, immunities, etc.) within the broader context of international law.
+He is able to work across practice areas to find solutions to cross-cutting disputes.

 Christian is fluent in German and has a strong working knowledge of French.
 He has regularly been involved in bilingual (English-French) litigation before international courts.